 In connection with FNG Nordic's acquisition of Ellos Group, part of the price has been allocated to customer relationships, brands and goodwill and a calculation of this was made in connection with the acquisition.
-Customer relationships are amortized on a straight-line basis over a seven-year period, while brands with a definable useful life are amortized on a straight-line basis over a three-year period.
+Customer relationships are amortized on a straight-line basis over a seven-year period, while trademarks with a definable useful life have been written down to zero.
 Trademarks and goodwill with an indefinite useful life come annually and if there are indications of need, they are tested regarding impairment.